postmodern/ruby-install/README.md

 ### Ruby

-Rubies older than 1.9.3-p429 will not compile with [Clang] and require [GCC]
+Rubies older than 1.9.3-p429 will not compile with [Clang] and requires [GCC]
 >= 4.2.
-Linux and BSD systems will already have GCC installed.
+Normally, Linux and BSD systems will already have GCC installed.
 However, Mac OS X users must install GCC via [homebrew]:

     brew tap homebrew/versions